apacheignite/documentation/basic-concepts/clients-vs-servers.md

   ]
 }
 [/block]
-Alternatively, for convenience, you can also enable or disable the client mode on the `Ignition` class itself, to allow clients and servers reuse the same configuration.
+Alternatively, for convenience, you can also enable or disable the client mode on the `Ignition` class to allow clients and servers reuse the same configuration.
 [block:code]
 {
   "codes": [